With a rapid increase in the streaming industry, many tools have been introduced. Today, we have Twitch’s own Twitch Studio platform.

 - Click on the side arrows to browse and choose filters

 Twitch Studio supports recording the scene without streaming it on Twitch.
-Before recording, you must check the Stream Quality settings as Twitch Studio uses the same settings for recording.
+Before recording, you must check the Stream Quality settings, as Twitch Studio uses the same settings for recording.

-Where does Twitch Studio save the recording
+Where does Twitch Studio save recordings?

 By default, Twitch Studio videos are saved in the C:\Users\user\Videos\Twitch, but you can change the folder under the Recording settings of the software.